Aviation High School’s Federal Aviation Administration Program Regulations and Information

 Both licenses require the completion of the FAA General curriculum before a student may be certified in either Airframe or Powerplant.

 Aviation High School courses are organized into segmented courses called rotations.
-Each rotation is made up of one or more specific FAA license areas that is required for General, Airframe or Powerplant license completion.
+Each rotation is made up of one or more specific FAA license areas that is required for General, Airframe, or Powerplant license completion.

 • 9th Year – All courses are organized into two half year courses.
-Students do not rotate within the term in the 9th Students will complete four FAA General areas by the end of the year.
+Students do not rotate within the term in the 9th year.
+Students will complete four FAA General areas by the end of the year.

-• 10th Year – All courses are organized into eight 20 day rotations starting in September and ending in June.
+• 10th Year – All courses are organized into eight 20-day rotations starting in September and ending in June.
 Students will complete eight FAA General areas by the end of the year.

 • 11th Year – All courses are organized into two half year courses.
-Students do not rotate within the term in the 11th Students will complete four FAA Airframe and two FAA Powerplant areas by the end of the year.
+Students do not rotate within the term in the 11th year.
+Students will complete four FAA Airframe and two FAA Powerplant areas by the end of the year.

-Minimum Passing Grade & Grading Policy:
+Minimum Passing Grade & Grading Policy

 For a license area (rotation) requirement to be certified for FAA completion a student must: